 Systemic issues—using testing results to identify the root causes of various types of risks.
 Does your organization struggle to maintain web applications, secure databases, or harden UNIX servers?
 If weaknesses in the underlying processes aren't identified, the same vulnerabilities will continually reappear.

 Multifactor risks—while many penetration testing providers focus exclusively on a vulnerability's technical risk, true value comes from translating those technical risks into regulatory compliance, legal and operational risks.
 Two vulnerabilities may be completely identical but still present vastly different risks, depending on the system, applications, data or business processes they affect.

 Consistent frameworks—how do you know if testing was done completely and correctly?
 How do testers validate they performed the appropriate levels and types of penetration testing?
 At RSM, we base testing methodologies on widely accepted frameworks, such as OSSTMM, OWASP, PTES and SANS SCORES.

 Controls assessments—assessment data is extremely valuable to validate the effectiveness or existence of controls and processes.
-While general checklist style audits work well to assess policies governing controls, or to perform spot checks of specific systems, full security testing is often needed to validate the effectiveness of technical controls across an enterprise.
-Processes tested can include patching and vulnerability management, configuration management, SDLC, security monitoring and incident response, network security awareness training, data loss prevention and data protection
+While general checklist style audits work well to assess policies governing controls, or to perform spot checks of specific systems, full IT security testing is often needed to validate the effectiveness of technical controls across an enterprise.
+Processes tested can include patching and vulnerability management, configuration management, SDLC, security monitoring and incident response, network security awareness training, data loss prevention and data protection.

 The graphic below illustrates our penetration testing process: